 - No criminal history, or have proof of rehabilitation

 - Have appropriate space in the home and safe transportation

-While Upbring welcomes foster parents from all backgrounds, Afghan and Muslim families are especially encouraged to apply.
+While Upbring welcomes foster parents from all backgrounds, Hispanic/Latino families are especially encouraged to apply.

 A person can remain in URM foster care up to the age of 21.
 If Upbring, youth, foster family and LIRS are in agreement.

 Unaccompanied refugee minors are not generally eligible for adoption since family reunification is the objective of the program.